matiasmicheletto/lorawan-optimizations/bin/readme_datgen.txt

       - Prints raw data to file with name "instance.dat"
    4. datgen -m 100 -e 1000 -g 50 -r 1 -p 2
       - Generate the instance for a network of 1050 nodes (1000 end devices and 50 gateways) with cloud distribution of positions over a 100x100 map.
 Time requirements are intermediate.
+   5. datgen -m 100 -e 5000 -g 10 -r 3 1600 -p 2
+      - Generate a similar instance as the previous example and using a fixed value for periods (1600).

 AUTHORS
    Code was written by Dr. Matias J. Micheletto from CIT-GSJ and supervised by Dr. Rodrigo M. Santos from DIEC-UNS and Dr. Javier Marenco from UTDT.